 There is limited coding for this survey.
-All travel destinations listed by respondents on the completed HTS forms are coded at verification stage.
+All travel destinations listed by respondents on the completed HTS forms are coded at data collection stage.

-All records are scanned and verified, and any information not identified by the scanning process is confirmed.
 Edit programs are then run to test for inconsistencies and missing values within the data (for example, number of nights, destination, and cost of journey).
 Some missing data is imputed (e.g. cost of journey and age data).
 Survey results are then weighted to agree with population estimates broken down by gender, age group and region (NUTS3).
 Results for outbound travel are subsequently further weighted to agree with the results of the Tourism and Travel survey.